teekamsuthar/teekamsuthar/README.md

 - 🔭 I’m currently working as an Android App Developer.
 - 🌱 I’m currently learning Flutter.
 - 👯 I’m looking to collaborate on OpenSource Projects.
-- 📫 How to reach me: [Instagram - @teekamsuthar](https://instagram.com/teekamsuthar)
+- 📫 How to reach me: [@teekamsuthar](https://instagram.com/teekamsuthar) on Instagram
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I am a bathroom singer.🎤